yegor256/blog/_drafts/_journalists.md

     is so cruel??"
 You got the idea.
 Just keep pretending that you are very interested in all the garbage they publish.
-They perfectly realize that the stuff they write worth nothing, however, when they see you so deeply interested in their articles, they will understand that your life situation is even worse than theirs.
+They perfectly realize that the stuff they write worth nothing, however, when they see you so deeply interested in their prose, they will understand that your life situation is even worse than theirs.
 Here comes the mercifullness!

   * **Quote Them**.